Is Water A Heterogeneous Or Homogeneous

 Water in Different States: Solid, Liquid, and Gas

 Water can exist in three different states: solid (ice), liquid (water), and gas (water vapor).
 Each state has unique properties, but they all share the same chemical composition (H2O).
-Regardless of the state, water remains a homogeneous mixture because the hydrogen and oxygen atoms are consistently bonded together Which is the point..
+Regardless of the state, water remains a homogeneous mixture because the hydrogen and oxygen atoms are consistently bonded together Not complicated — just consistent.
+That's the whole idea..

 When water freezes and becomes ice, the molecules arrange themselves in a crystalline structure.
-Even so, the uniformity of the H2O molecules persists, and ice is still considered a homogeneous mixture Simple, but easy to overlook.
-Still holds up..
+On the flip side, the uniformity of the H2O molecules persists, and ice is still considered a homogeneous mixture Practical, not theoretical..

 Similarly, when water evaporates and becomes water vapor, it remains a homogeneous mixture.
 The water molecules are evenly distributed throughout the air, forming a gaseous solution.